Chelsofia/Animated-navbar/README.md

 # Animated navbar

 A simple animated nav bar using JavaScript and CSS.
+Yup, there's JavaScript in there.